What do you want to cultivate?

 The world works by the seeds that you plant, water, and tend.
 What you tend in your own heart and the world around you is what will grow. ~ Jack Kornfield

-Thank you for inviting me to share in your journey.
+It would be a privilege to share in your journey.

 Approach

-My therapeutic approach is client-centered and holistic, with attention to your mind, body, heart, and spirit.
+Through a lens of creative possibility, my therapeutic approach is client-centered and holistic, with attention to your mind, body, heart, and spirit.
 Depending on your unique needs, values, and goals, I draw on principles and techniques from Positive Psychology, which is strength-affirming and focuses on resiliency, living well, and meaningful fulfillment.

-… it widens the span of possibilities that you see.
+Positivity doesn’t just change the contents of your mind… it widens the span of possibilities that you see. ~ Barbara Fredrickson, PhD

-I also strive to creatively integrate various other therapies in my work such as Emotionally Focused Individual Therapy (EFIT) which places importance on attachment, emotion and its regulation, experiencing, and both internal and interpersonal dynamics or “dances.”
-I value Cognitive Behavioral Therapy (CBT), which helps identify, challenge, and change unhelpful thoughts and beliefs.
-Dialectical Behavior Therapy (DBT) can help develop skills to better tolerate distress, manage emotions, and improve interpersonal effectiveness with others.
-Mindfulness, self-compassion, and breathing practices can help increase acceptance, authenticity, and presence in the here and now.
 The Multicultural Counseling perspective also influences my work.
 This means that I am aware of my own cultural identity and values.
 It also means that I make every effort to learn about your cultural identity and worldview, and to use culturally sensitive methods that are respectful of your values, beliefs, and goals.

 Experience